-Boards in our sample had on average 2.7 committees.
-Bel 20 companies average three committees; the Bel Mid average is 2.6.
-Many Belgian companies (65% this year) combine committees, most commonly the remuneration and nomination committees.
-Of the cohort, 10% do not have a nomination committee, either combined or separate.
+The boards in our sample have on average 2.8 committees.
+71% of the companies this year combine the remuneration and nomination committees.
+Of the cohort, 5.1% do not have a nomination committee, either combined or separate.
 One company, Brederode, maintains only an audit committee that oversees audit, governance and risk management.
 Nine companies have four committees; three companies have five.

 All companies in both indices currently have an audit committee, either as a separate entity or combined with another committee.
-On average, audit committees met 5.2 times and have 3.5 members.
-11% of all companies combine their audit committee with another (risk, finance, or compliance).
-On average 68% of audit committee members are independent, with 24% of companies having an audit committee composed exclusively of independent members.
-Independence among audit chairs is also higher, at 73%.
+On average, audit committees met five times and have 3.4 members.
+27% of all companies combine their audit committee with another (in general, risk, finance, or compliance).
+On average 72% of audit committee members are independent, with 32% of companies having an audit committee composed exclusively of independent members.
+Independence among audit chairs is also high, at 83.6%.

 Remuneration and nomination committees

-As already noted, nearly two-thirds of companies in our sample combine their remuneration and nomination committees.
+As already noted, more than two-thirds of companies in our sample combine their remuneration and nomination committees.

-Remuneration committees report the smallest membership on average, at 3.2, compared with 3.3 for nomination committees and 3.5 for audit committees.
-Remuneration and nomination committees met on average four times a year.
-The average number of members remained constant for both remuneration and nomination committees.
+Nomination committees report the largest membership on average, at 4 members, compared with 3.3 for remuneration committees.
+Remuneration and nomination committees met on average four and five times, respectively.

-Among companies with a separate remuneration committee, 13% have a female chair, a slight increase from last year.
-Looking at both remuneration and nomination committees, the percentage of female chairs and female members on the committee rose during the past year.
+Among the combined nomination and remuneration committees, 29% have a female chair.
+Looking at both remuneration and nomination committees, the proportion of female chairs and female committee members rose during the past year.